 “You will never be able to dribble faster than the football can be passed.”

-To pass effectively, it is important that beginner and youth players learn where their teammates are by keeping their head up and looking around.
-For the player without the ball, it is important to communicate.
-Calling for the ball and letting your teammate know where you are is just as important as getting your head up.
+To pass effectively, it is vital that beginner and youth players learn where their teammates are by keeping their heads up and looking around.
+For the player without the ball, it is essential to communicate.
+Calling for the ball and letting your teammate know where you are is just as crucial as getting your head up.

 There are many techniques for how to pass a soccer ball, but the most basic is to pass with the inside of the foot.
 This gives the player the most control and accuracy.

 To pass with the inside of the foot, follow these steps: